Tire war: In Formula One

 Between the 1950s to the early 1990s, Formula One tire brands, such as Dunlop, Firestone, Continental, Goodyear, Avon Rubber, Englebert, Pirelli, and Michelin often warred with each other.
 From 1961 to 1963 the sport used Dunlop tires exclusively, and in 1987 and 1988 Goodyear took the same role during Pirelli's two-year sabbatical.

 In 1992, following Pirelli's exit, Goodyear became the sole Formula One tire supplier for four years.
 In 1997, Bridgestone entered the sport, but Goodyear would leave the sport following the 1998 season.
 That left Bridgestone as the sole tire provider until Michelin entered the sport in 2001, sparking a tire war that lasted until 2006.
 The tire wars during this period has been cited as a reason for six-car start at the 2005 United States Grand Prix.

 After Michelin left at the end of 2006, Bridgestone became the sole tire supplier of Formula One until 2010, when Pirelli took over the duty as Formula One's sole tire supplier, a status it maintains as of 2024.

 In other series

-From its founding in 2002, Bridgestone, Dunlop, and Michelin were engaged in a fierce tire war in MotoGP until 2008 (though Dunlop left the series in 2007).
+Between 2002 and 2008, Bridgestone, Dunlop (until 2007), and Michelin were engaged in a fierce tire war in MotoGP.
 For 2009, FIM switched to a sole tire supplier, initially Bridgestone.
-Michelin replaced Bridgestone in 2015.
+Michelin replaced Bridgestone in 2015, with Pirelli set to take over in 2027.

-As of 2021, the Japanese Super GT series features four tire manufacturers competing.
-American open-wheel car racing has also seen tire wars, typically between Firestone (currently the sole tire supplier in IndyCar Series) and Goodyear.
-Since 2021, both manufacturers supply tiers of IndyCar racing — Firestone supplies the Penske Entertainment owned NTT IndyCar Series and Indy Lights (starting in 2023).
-Goodyear supplies the three United States Auto Club sanctioned series -- USF Juniors, U.S. F2000 Championship, and USF Pro -- with the Cooper brand acquired in 2021.